 You may be used to seeing someone dress up as an animal on Halloween, but on New Year’s Eve?
 However, this is very common in Romania, as people dress up as bears to ward off evil spirits.
 Why bears?
 Well, bears in Romanian folklore have been known to have special powers, including the ability to protect and heal people.
-Hopefully, all of these bears will find 2022 to be JUST right!
+Hopefully, all of these bears will find this new year to be JUST right!

 Making noise to ring in the new year is nothing new for people here in Pennsylvania, but in some countries, that noise is specifically made with bells.
 In Japan and South Korea, the tradition is to ring bells to welcome the new year and to be joyful.
 For Japan in particular, it is customary to ring the bell 108 times, as they represent the 108 worldly desires people may feel during a year that could cause them despair or pain.
 The 108 rings wash away any of those negative feelings, and give a fresh start for the new year.